An introduction to Circle Health Group

 Circle Reading developed the look and feel of care first tried in Bath and sees approximately 4,500 patients each month and around 600 of these are daycase patients.

 Circle Rehabilitation was launched in March 2017, built on a medically led, international best practice model for rehabilitation, with the service offering residential and outpatient care for patients following surgery or injury, covering three key areas of MSK, neurological and sports treatments.

 First launched in Circle Reading Hospital, it combines a luxurious hospitality experience, expert consultants and state-of-the-art technology to aid patient recovery.

-Circle Birmingham Hospital, currently under construction, will contain two separate floors dedicated to rehabilitation.
+Circle Birmingham Hospital contains two separate floors dedicated to rehabilitation.
 It follows a successful introduction of this service in our hospital in Reading, which has transformed lives by helping patients keep their independence.

 Circle Birmingham's rehabilitation department will accelerate the recovery of patients after musculoskeletal surgery, thanks to a highly skilled team and a full suite of advanced technology that’s rare in the UK.
 It will also deliver neurological rehabilitation for patients who have suffered from a stroke or other neurological illnesses such as Parkinson’s or Multiple Sclerosis.